Serving Iowa With Integrity and Commitment Schedule a Free Consultation

 Personal injury claims can feel complicated, especially when you're trying to differentiate between terms like general damages and special damages.
 These terms may sound like legal jargon, but they are important in personal injury cases.

-At Balduchi Law Office, PC, the team is committed to helping clients understand these concepts and seek the compensation they deserve.
+At Balduchi Law Office, PC, the team is committed to helping clients understand these concepts and seek compensation.

 Understanding General Damages